 Nov 30, 2023: Added the Acer Nitro XV275K P3biipruzx to give another option as a mid-range monitor; replaced the Samsung Smart Monitor M8/M80C S32CM80 with the Samsung Smart Monitor M7/M70C S32CM70 as it's cheaper; added the INNOCN 27M2V and the Sony INZONE M9 to Notable Mentions.

 Sep 08, 2023: Removed the Gigabyte M32UC and replaced the Samsung Smart Monitor M8 S32BM80 with the newer Samsung Smart Monitor M8/M80C S32CM80 because it's an upgrade; added the S32BM80 and Dell Alienware AW3423DWF to Notable Mentions.

 Jul 14, 2023: Replaced the LG 27GR95QE-B with the ASUS ROG Swift OLED PG27AQDM because it gets brighter; replaced the INNOCN 27M2V with the Gigabyte M32UC because the INNOCN is hard to find; updated Notable Mentions based on changes.

-Our recommendations are based on what we think are the best monitors currently available for multimedia.
+Our recommendations are based on what we think are the best monitors for watching movies and other types of multimedia content currently available.
 They are adapted to be valid for most people, in each price range.
 Rating is based on our review, factoring in price and feedback from our visitors.

 If you would prefer to make your own decision, here is the list of all of our monitor reviews.
 Be careful not to get too caught up in the details.
-Most monitors are good enough to please most people, and the things we fault monitors on are often not noticeable unless you really look for them.
+Most monitors are good enough to please most people, and the metrics that fare worse are often not noticeable unless you really look for them.